Spenser-Anderson/ToDoList-v2/README.md

 Now connected to MongoDB.

-Lists can be created by going to https://fierce-mountain-19694.herokuapp.com/*insert list name here*
+Lists can be created by going to https://fierce-mountain-19694.herokuapp.com/ *insert list name here*

 Checking off items removes them from the database.